Chapin was the first brick building at Wheaton, and the first structure to be placed according to the campus plan devised in 1897/8.

-Reverend Joseph Dunn Burrell of Brooklyn, New York speaks at Commencement.
+Reverend Joseph Dunn Burrell of Brooklyn, NY, speaks at commencement.

 Originally located on East Main Street east of Seminary Hall (Mary Lyon Hall), this house was owned by Mrs. Wheaton who sold it to Mr. Gibbs ca. 1851.
 Wheaton Seminary acquired it in 1902 as part of the Boynton Estate.… Read More »

-Reverend James G. Vose of Providence, Rhode Island speaks at Commencement.
+Reverend James G. Vose of Providence, RI, speaks at commencement.